dmotz/trystero/README.md

 The first argument is a configuration object that requires an `appId`.
-This should be a completely unique identifier for your app (for the torrent and IPFS strategies) or your Firebase project ID if you're using Firebase.
+This should be a completely unique identifier for your app (for the torrent and IPFS strategies) or your Firebase database ID if you're using Firebase.
 The second argument is the room name.

 > Why rooms?
 Browsers can only handle a limited amount of WebRTC connections at